2026 Fantasy Football Sleeper Preview

-Everyone knows about Lamar Jackson, Saquon Barkley, and Ja'Marr Chase.
+Everyone knows about Josh Allen, Christian McCaffrey, and Puka Nacua.
 The top 50 players taken in most fantasy drafts will likely be the same group of players.
 What separates the men from the boys is knowing who will produce when they are not expected to produce.
 To this end, I will supply you with sleeper lists of players at each of the key fantasy positions.
 Consider each and weigh them against your league competition.
 I will list sleepers in three distinct categories… obvious, darkhorses, and long-shots.
 I have also offered my "deep sleeper" at each position.
 Note: The official projected statistics for these players were not posted, as they may change with each guide update.

 The following DARKHORSE SLEEPER was posted on these pages last summer.
 It just goes to show you that sometimes these players pan out in a HUGE way…

-Yeah, I’d say he has upside.
-After he started from the get-go in 2024, he finished the season as a top 5 fantasy QB and the sky is the limit moving forward!
+Yeah, I’d say he was rejuvenated!
+After starting slow in 2025, he finished the season as QB4 and looks very promising moving forward!

 Note: The ADP mentioned below for all players applies to 12-team PPR leagues.